 – Photo quality has improved.
 In particular, straight lines are now completely straight (there had been some slight waviness in straight lines when it was first released).

 – Video quality has improved.
 First, the waviness in stabilized 360 videos is now pretty much gone.
 Second, you can now select whether to apply the stabilization effect, either in the app or in the PC app (by toggling off “gyro calibration”).

 In addition to these improvements, there are several new features (see below).
-With these improvements and features, Xiaomi Mi Sphere reinforces its position as the best all-in-one 360 consumer camera for photos (under $1,000) and as one of the best affordable 360 consumer cameras for videos.
+With these improvements and features, Xiaomi Mi Sphere reinforces its position as the best all-in-one 360 consumer camera for photos (up to $600) and as one of the best affordable 360 consumer cameras for videos.

 WHAT’S IN THE BOX

 – a Micro USB cable

 The Xiaomi is very well made, with a sleek matte black outer finish with hidden LED indicators (like the Theta).
 The frame is metal, which makes the Xiaomi feel solid but also helps to radiate heat (the metal can get hot during use).